 Cars are classed according to their level of preparation and relative performance.
 There are classes for all types of cars from stock econo-boxes to fully race-prepared formula cars, though most local competitors drive stock or slightly modified daily-driven sport cars and sedans.
 The only safety equipment required is a helmet, seat belts, and a car in proper working condition.

 Autoslalom is an excellent way to develop your driving skills and is very affordable compared to other motorsports.
-Aside from some extra tire wear and the occasional cone mark (they buff out), a season of autoslalom puts less wear and tear on a vehicle than a Winnipeg winter!
+Aside from some extra tire wear and the occasional cone mark (they buff out…most of the time), a season of autoslalom puts less wear and tear on a vehicle than a Winnipeg winter!

 Want to learn more?
 Check out this short documentary about autoslalom.

-We will be hosting a couple of autoslalom-oriented high performance driving schools in 2017.
+We will be hosting a couple of autoslalom-oriented high-performance autoslalom schools in 2018.

 Level 1 is ideal for novices, but very useful for veterans as well.
 It’s great as an introduction to the sport and also provides much seat time to practice the fundamentals with personalized instruction